nonvisual/nonvisual.github.io/_posts/2020-11-26-budget-data-visualization.md

 ```
 {% include /plotly/budget_visualization/savings.html %}

 This is all visualization we need at this step.
-Last, very minor note: plotly is nicely embedible as html!
+Last, very minor note: plotly is nicely embeddable as html!
 You can do
 ```python
 fig.write_html("expense_month_type.html")
 ```
-and include resulting html snippet on your webpage (examples of such embeddings are above).
+and include the resulting html snippet on your webpage (examples of such embeddings are above).

 ## Code